Lightning-Universe/lightning-flash/docs/source/general/predictions.rst

 You can use Flash to get predictions on pretrained or finetuned models.

-First create a :class:`~flash.core.data.data_module.DataModule` with some predict data, then pass it to the :method:`Trainer.predict <flash.core.trainer.Trainer.predict>` method.
+First create a :class:`~flash.core.data.data_module.DataModule` with some predict data, then pass it to the :meth:`Trainer.predict <flash.core.trainer.Trainer.predict>` method.

 .. code-block:: python